TONYSHUB1/headshot/README.md

 # headshot control
-a standalone for ESX/QB headshot control script
+A standalone for ESX/QB headshot control script